LJ-Zer/Visio_AOL-1/README.md

 1. Activate the Environment
 	- conda activate automatic
 2. Run the Python
+   * Navigate through the terminal the auto-face folder.
+Then run the script.
+Make sure to change the imagedir.
 	- python custom_model_lite/TFLite_detection_image.py --imagedir "path/of/your/images" --modeldir=custom_model_lite

 Credit to all of the owners of the default Python Scripts.
 This is used for educational purposes.